 Mathematics is much more than working with numbers and solving equations—it's the language of science and technology.
-It provides a foundation for many daily decisions, is crucial to thinking critically about what we read and hear in the media.
-It even underlies the games we play and the work we do, and the way we think.
+It provides a foundation for many daily decisions and is crucial to thinking critically about what we read and hear in the media.
+It even underlies the games we play, the work we do, and the way we think.